 When will sports betting be legal in West Virginia?

 West Virginia passed a law legalizing sports gambling that immediately went into effect on May 14 when the SCOTUS overturned PASPA.
-State officials and the individual casinos simply need to define a plan for regulation and taxation before the industry opens to the public sometime before the 2018 football season.
+Now that state officials and the individual casinos have defined a plan for regulation and taxation, the industry is expected to open to the public sometime before the 2018 football season.

 Where can I place sports bets in West Virginia?